 - Sleep-deprived individuals: Robust cognitive protection [14]

-- Alzheimer’s Disease: 11% brain creatine increase, improved cognition (20g/day)
+- Alzheimer’s Disease: Pilot study showed 11% brain creatine increase and improved cognition at 20g/day [11]

 Safety & Precautions